mrward/mrward.github.com/source/_posts/2015-03-29-TypeScriptSupportInXamarinStudio.markdown

  * Xamarin Studio MonoDevelop 5 and above.
  * TypeScript 1.4
+ * Linux, Mac and Windows.

 ## Installing the addin

 The addin is currently available from [MonoDevelop's Add-in Repository](http://addins.monodevelop.com/) in the alpha channel.
-By default this alpha repository is not enabled so you will have to enable it before you can find and install the addin.
+By default the alpha repository is not enabled so you will have to enable it before you can find and install the addin.

 In Xamarin Studio open the Add-in Manager and select the Gallery tab.
 Click the repository drop down and if **Xamarin Studio Add-in Repository (Alpha Channel)** is not displayed then click **Manage Repositories...**.
 In the window that opens tick the check box next to **Xamarin Studio Add-in Repository (Alpha Channel)** and then click the Close button.